adamsilver/fdpb/03-book-a-flight.md

 }
 ```

 The `max-height` rule means the menu will grow to maximum height of 12em.
-If the contents of the menu surpasses the height, then users will be able to scroll the contents thanks to the `overflow-y: scroll` rule.
-The last rule (`-webkit-overflow-scrolling: touch`) is non-standard but will enable momemntum scrolling on iOS matching the way scrolling works for them across the board.
+If the contents of the menu surpasses the height, users will be able to scroll the menu's contents thanks to the `overflow-y: scroll` rule.
+The last rule (`-webkit-overflow-scrolling: touch`) is non-standard but will enable momentum scrolling on iOS which users of that device would expect.

 Next, we need to handle the case when an option is clicked.
 The most basic solution would be to add a click event onto each of the options within the menu but this is not the best approach for two reasons.

-First, there could be hundreds of options in the menu which could impact performance.
-Second, because the options are constantly changing as the user types, we'd need to keep adding and removing events which is computationally intensive and bothersome.
+First, there might be hundreds of options in the menu which can impact performance.
+Second, because the options are constantly changing as the user types, we'd need to keep adding and removing events which is computationally intensive and bothersome to manage programatically.

 Instead we can use event delegation[^].
 This works by adding just a single event listener onto the menu's container which is possible because of event bubbling.
-That is, when the user clicks an option withint he menu, it will bubble up to the container.
+When the user clicks an option within the menu, it will bubble up to the container.
 We can use jQuery's `on()` method which supports this feature.

 ```JS
 Autocomplete.prototype.createOptionsUl = function() {